Zunnar

-Zunnar (also spelled "zunar" or "zonar"; زنار ALA-LC) was a distinctive belt or girdle, part of the clothing that Dhimmi (e.g. Jews, Christians and Zoroastrians) were required to wear within the Islamic caliphate regions to distinguish them from Muslims.
-Though not always enforced, the zunnar served, together with a set of other rules, as a overt tool of discrimination.
+Zunnar (also spelled "zunar" or "zonar"; زنار ALA-LC) was a distinctive belt or girdle, part of the clothing that Dhimmi (e.g. Jews, Christians and Zoroastrians) were required to wear during the Middle Ages in regions under Islamic rule.
+Though not always enforced, the zunnar served as a tool to distinguish the dhimmi from Muslims and, together with a set of other rules, of discrimination.

 Etymology

-The word originates from the diminutive of the Greek zone, probably via Aramaic zunnārā.
+The word originates the Greek ζώνη (zōne), 'belt', 'girdle', probably via Aramaic zunnārā.
 In Syriac, it denotes the girdle worn by monks.

 Description

+The zunnar was usually wider than a regular belt (mintaka) as to make it distinguishable.
+The zunnar was often worn with other clothes that belonged to the range of clothes non-Muslims were required to wear, including head coverings and cloaks such as the qalansuwa and burnus, the ruqʿa (badge placed over the shoulder), and shiʿar (a general term for any mark that singled out dhimmi as non-Muslims).
+The zunnar and the related clothes were linked to the code of ghiyār, the compulsory distinctive mark in the dress of dhimmis under Muslim rule.

-The zunnar was usually wider than a regular belt (as to make it distinguishable) and was often worn with patches of varying colours.
-The requirement to wear it has been attributed to the so-called Covenant of Umar, however this covenant seems to have been a set of practices that were only formalised in around the 9th century.
-It seems likely that the belt was only one part of the intention to oblige non-Muslims to keep their usual costumes as to prevent them from being confused with Muslims.
+The requirement to wear distinctive clothes such as the zunnar has been attributed to the so-called Covenant of Umar, however this covenant seems to have been a set of practices that were only formalised in around the ninth century.
+It seems likely that the belt was only one part of the intention to oblige non-Muslims to keep their usual costumes as to prevent them from being confused with Muslims and was not overtly at this stage a tool of ethnic discrimination.
 As such, the requirement seems to have been for Christians (Jews are initially not mentioned) to wear a distinctive sash (the zunnar) and a distinctive sign or mark on their headgear and that of their animals.
 In case of omission of belt, the punishment could be whipping, imprisonment or public humiliation.
-Although the wearing of the zunnar was not always enforced, it could always be implemented at the discretion of any Muslim ruler as was done for instance under the Abbasid caliph al-Mutawakkil, who ordered both Christians and Jews to wear the zunnar with a taylasān (a shawl-like head covering), or Fatimid caliph al-Hakim.
-Another example come from the year 1301 when the Mamluks purged Christians and Jews from administrative positions and additionally forced Christians to wear the zunnar and a blue turban.